 Treatment for cancer can bring about many financial concerns.
-Medications are expensive - even with insurance, trips to the cancer center add up in gas and parking costs, and if you aren't able to work your income is also affected.
-This article provides some guidance for dealing with common financial concerns.
-Ask to speak with a social worker at your cancer center for help with your specific situation.
+Treatment and medications are expensive - even with insurance, trips to the cancer center add up in gas and parking costs, and if you aren't able to work your income is also affected.
+This article provides some guidance for dealing withcommon financial concerns.
+Ask to speak with a social worker or financial counselor at your cancer center for help with your specific situation.

-You should start with REALLY getting to know your insurance plan.
-I encourage you to actually request a copy of your insurance policy from the company.
+Start by REALLY getting to know your insurance plan.
+Request a copy of your insurance policy from the company.
 They MUST supply you with this.
 Important things you want to know about your plan are:

-Some patients are "underinsured", meaning their insurance pays only a portion of their bills, leaving them responsible for 10, 20 and even 30 percent of their treatment costs or hospital bills.
-Talk with someone in the hospital's Patient Accounting department, as many have charity programs or can offer payment plans.
+Many individuals are "underinsured," meaning their insurance pays only a portion of their bills, leaving them responsible for 10, 20 and even 30 percent of their treatment costs or hospital bills, which is beyond the financial means of the individual.
+Talk with someone in the hospital's patient accounting department, as many have charity programs or can offer payment plans.
 In most cases, you would need to show proof of income and provide some financial documents.
 A patient may be eligible to receive a partial or sometimes complete write off of the bill.

 Another great resource for low cost medications is Rx Outreach.
-This program offers low cost medications to qualified (financially) individuals via mail order.
-They cover some cancer medications as well as medications that are helpful for symptom management including depression, anxiety, seizures, nausea, and reflux.
+This program offers low cost medications to financially eligible individuals via mail order.
+They cover some cancer medications as well as medications that are helpful for symptom management including medications for depression, anxiety, seizures, nausea, and reflux.

+Access to a wig, and the ability to pay for it, can be a big issue for cancer patients.
 Some health insurance policies cover the cost of wigs; you just have to know their language—usually they are referred to as "cranial hair replacement."
 You should contact your insurance company first to see if you have coverage for a wig.
-The American Cancer Society in some areas can cover up to $75 for wigs.
-Many branches of the American Cancer Society also have wig "closets," with donated (new) wigs from the Pantene Beautiful Lengths foundation.
+Many branches of the American Cancer Society have wig "closets," with donated (new) wigs from the Pantene Beautiful Lengths foundation.
 Talk with your social worker to determine if any local organizations offer support for wigs.
 The "TLC" catalog, published by the American Cancer Society, offers a wide selection of lovely wigs, turbans and head coverings at reasonable prices.

 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.